 Transport optimization - Ovako is conducting ongoing work to reduce the environmental impact from transportation, including the use of a larger proportion of rail freight, increased co-loading and more modern vehicles.

 Residual products - Ovako works constantly to identify new applications for the residual products resulting from steel manufacturing.
 Using by-products, reusing internal materials and recovering metal content can reduce the extraction of virgin raw materials.
-Of the residual products, 94 % are recycled or reused.
+Of the residual products, our overarching objective is to maintain an average target of 90 % recycling.

 Biodiversity - To preserve biodiversity and support unusual plant species, Ovako is, for example, working actively to ensure that the Värnabackarna birch pasture at our Hofors site is grazed by cattle.